COGS108/Overview/COGS108-Syllabus.md

   - A local copy on your own computer (we recommend the Anaconda distribution)
   - Cloud services such as Google Colab, Microsoft Azure, etc. These all have a free tier or free hours before billing.
 - git and a GitHub login
-  - If you prefer a GUI feel free to use SourceTree, GitHub Desktop, etc
+  - If you prefer a GUI feel free to use GitHub Desktop, SourceTree, VS Code, etc.
 - All other course materials will be provided on GitHub and datahub